 The Technology Revolution Supporting Mainstream Digital Business

 At the foundation of this shift in approach to business, is truly a revolution in application development.
-The leaders in consumer technology, including Apple, Google and Facebook, started this revolution and introduced new ways of building web and mobile applications.
-This technology is now reaching any organization that wants to innovate more quickly.
-Developers are on the rise both within and outside of IT as higher level technologies enable any knowledge worker to become a developer in 5 years.
-Developer tools will be easy for anyone to write business logic.
-Managing and customizing packaged software goes away.
-You either use SaaS, or you use IaaS and increasingly PaaS and modern dev tools to build custom apps.
+The leaders in consumer technology, including Apple, Google and Facebook, started a revolution and introduced new ways to build web and mobile applications.
+This technology is now driving any organization that needs to innovate more quickly.
+While there are more developers than ever, the tooling and services they can call upon and build into an application with a few lines of code is staggering.

 API Access Management: Securing Modern Applications